 - Keshan disease: Selenium deficiency, along with another stressor to the body (ex. a viral infection) can lead to Keshan disease.
 Keshan disease is a type of cardiomyopathy (a disease of the heart muscle).

-If you have any of the signs and symptoms listed above, please seek a doctor immediately.
-These signs and symptoms can also be indicative of other problems that require medical attention.
+If you have any of the signs and symptoms listed above, seek a doctor immediately.
+These can also be indicative of other problems that require medical attention.

 Preventing nutrient deficiency is often a primary concern when it comes to nutrition.
 However, when excessive quantities of certain nutrients are consumed (from food and/or supplements), they could produce toxic effects in the body.
 Selenium toxicity is rare, but it’s possible even from food sources alone.
 Selenium toxicity is called selenosis 1.